operon-cloud/operon-sdk/go/README.md

 - PAT-only helpers: use `SignHashWithPAT` and `SubmitTransactionWithPAT` when you already have a sandbox-issued PAT and want to avoid storing client secrets.

 Both guides include full code samples, error-handling tips, and troubleshooting checklists.

+## Session keep-alive & token refresh

+Long-running services often hold PATs for hours.
+The SDK now includes an optional keep-alive loop that re-validates the PAT against the Client API and forces an immediate refresh if the platform reports the token as expired.

+Enable it by setting `SessionHeartbeatInterval` when constructing the client.
+The SDK will:

+1. Reuse the cached PAT from the underlying token manager.
+2. Call `GET {BaseURL}/v1/session/heartbeat` on the configured interval.
+3. If the server returns `401`, force-mint a fresh PAT via the client-credentials grant so subsequent requests succeed without manual retries.

+Heartbeat defaults to disabled to avoid extra network chatter.
+Set the interval to a value such as `2 * time.Minute` when your integration benefits from proactive refreshes (e.g., headless daemons processing events continuously).

 ## Error handling